jro31/jethro-codes/_articles/projects/blocks-falling.md

 Does that last one seem complicated and unnecessary?
 It wasn't included in the early iterations of this game.
 However, I quickly realised that it was a necessary addition, so the dead row lives... if you know what I mean.

-In order for the square to know what color it needs to be, the value of `block` (if the square is not `empty` or `dead`) will be one of the seven block names.
+In order for the square to know what color it needs to be, the value of `block` (if the square is not `empty` or `dead`) will be one of seven block names.

 So that is it; that is our game board.
 It's 210 squares, organised by row, where each square has a `status` and a `block` attribute.
 And in order for the game to work, all we have to do is keep track of all 210 squares, and update them based on the player's actions, and automated actions.